ClickHouse/ClickHouse/docs/en/sql-reference/aggregate-functions/reference/intervalLengthSum.md

 └────┴─────────────────────┴─────────────────────┘
 ```

-In this example, the arguments of the `DateTime` type are used.
-In this case, the function returns a value in seconds:
+In this example, the arguments of the DateTime type are used.
+The function returns a value in seconds.

+Query:

 ``` sql
 SELECT id, intervalLengthSum(start, end), toTypeName(intervalLengthSum(start, end)) FROM dt_interval GROUP BY id ORDER BY id;